ox-it/moxie-notifications/docs/source/http_api/endpoint.rst

         Location: /alert/{uuid}

     :jsonparam string message: the message of the alert
-    :jsonparam date initialDate: (optional) start date of the alert
+    :jsonparam date initialDate: (optional) start date of the alert (defaults to current time)
-    :jsonparam date displayUntil: (optional) end date of the alert
+    :jsonparam date displayUntil: (optional) end date of the alert (defaults to one hour after current time)

     :statuscode 201: :http:statuscode:`201`: alert created
     :statuscode 400: :http:statuscode:`400`